dorpxam/einops-cpp/README.md

 ## Build

 **No build is needed** for the library.
 However, a very basic cmake file is ready to build the test project.
 It partially follows the different tests of the python project.
-Build successfull with MSVC 17.7.4 & LLVM-Clang (VS 2022 and GCC 11.3 on Ubuntu 22-04 (WSL2).
+Build successfull with Windows MSVC 17.7.4 & LLVM-Clang (VS2022) and GCC 11.3 on Linux Ubuntu 22-04 (WSL2).

 ## Usage